stenglein-lab/2017_GDW/exercises/Blast_exercise.md

 - makeblastdb
 - rpsblast
 - tblastx
+We will be using the 'terminal' on the mac.
+The terminal is how we interact with the computer without a user interface.
+Everyone here has various degrees of experience with the command line, so, especially in the beginning, I will try and explain some basics as we progress.
+Please don't hesitate to ask if you have any questions regarding commands, parameters, etc.

 ## Part 1:  Remote BLAST
 When we blast "remotely", we are using our command line to submit a blast search to the NCBI server.